 Exam only in semesters with teaching.

-Resit examination, same semester: Students that fail the paper will have a second chance to resubmit their paper before the oral exam.
+Resit, same semester: Students who fail the paper will have a chance to resubmit their paper before the oral exam.

 - Question paper: English

 - Answer paper: English

 Hjelpemiddel til eksamen